memfault/interrupt/_drafts/gdbundle.md

 uses of GNU binutils]([Conda]({% post_url 2020-04-08-gnu-binutils %})) and some
 work re-distributing the ELF files.

-## `gdbundle` - GDB's Plugin Manager
+## `gdbundle` - Plugin Manager for GDB/LLDB

-gdbundle is short for GDB bundle and is a plugin manager for GDB.
+gdbundle is short for GDB bundle and is a plugin manager for GDB and LLDB.

 To summarize, gdbundle plugins:

 - can be automatically loaded by `gdbundle`.
+- can be compatible with both GDB and LLDB.
-- are Python 2 and 3 compatible.
+- can be both Python 2 and 3 compatible.
 - can be distributed through PyPi within Python packages.
 - can be installed using `pip`, `poetry`, etc.
 - can be installed into virtual environments to prevent version collisions.